cecile-he/segments-quiz/README.md

 of the quiz are generated from this data.

 The implementation of external JSON files allows for an easier updating process, as the quiz components (questions, graphs, result page information, etc.) can be changed without the need to go directly into the source code.
 Character strings and values can be altered and added/removed in the user-intuitive JSON files, and the source code will then parse the objects into the variables used to build the dynamic elements.

+## About This Quiz ##

+This questionnaire was designed to help industrious people choose a business direction that will meet their needs by matching their financial situation to the profile of one of five industry portfolios.